-The College The College means Taylors College Sydney, including its staff, delegate.
+The College The College Means Taylors College Sydney, including its staff, affiliates and contractors.

-College Director means the most senior staff member for the College or of means the College equivalent of a Deputy Principal responsible for academic, teaching and learning administration and leadership.
+College Director means the most senior staff member for the College or delegate.

+Director of Learning means the College equivalent of a Deputy Principal responsible for academic, teaching and learning administration and leadership.